SK53/indicia-docs/site-building/iform/prebuilt-forms/easy-download.rst

   then you will need to ensure it has compatible input parameters*.
 Note that you can add custom attributes to the report using the **CSV Additional parameters** setting.
 * **CSV Additional parameters** - default parameters for the download report.
-Note that **smpattrs** and **occattrs** can be configured to a comma separated list of attribute IDs to download for sample and occurrence custom attributes respectively.
+Note that the special parameters **smpattrs** and **occattrs** can be configured to contain one of the following:

+  * a comma separated list of attribute IDs to download for sample or occurrence custom attributes.
+  * a comma separated list of attribute system function names to automatically pick the attribute for each downloaded survey which fulfils a certain function in the survey.
+    Each system function name must be prefixed with a # character.
+    For sample data, choose from email, cms_user_id, cms_username, first_name, last_name,
+    full_name, biotope, group_id.
+For occurrence data, choose from sex_stage, sex, stage, sex_stage_count, certainty, det_first_name, det_last_name, det_full_name.
+  * Instead of or as well one of the above, specify #all_survey_attrs to specify that all survey attributes except email and cms_user_id will be included.
+This only takes effect when the user has chosen a single survey to download.

   The **quality** option allows you to set the minimum quality required for records to be included in the download.
 Choose from:

     * !R = anything not rejected